 Why People Wear Green on St. Patrick's Day

 It is said that if you wear green on St. Patrick's Day you will have good luck all day.
-This is a tradition not only for the United States, but other countries as well.
+This is a tradition not only for the United States but other countries as well.
 However, it isn't as big of a deal in Ireland like it is in other countries.
-In fact, up until the 1970s most business closed on March 17 for religious observance.
+In fact, up until the 1970s, most businesses closed on March 17 for religious observance.
 It wasn't until 1995 that Ireland decided to capitalize on the St. Patrick's Day trend to boost tourism.

 Actually, according to Irish traditions, it is said that wearing green attracts evil, especially evil fairies.
 It is said that fairies wear green and anyone wears green will be susceptible to their evil influence.
-In fact there is a saying originating in the British Isles that says "anyone who wears green will have to wear black soon afterwards."
+In fact, there is a saying originating in the British Isles that says "anyone who wears green will have to wear black soon afterward."

 Growing up, wearing green it was a huge deal, especially if St. Patrick's Day fell on a school day.
 You can almost guarantee getting pinched if you weren't wearing green.
 These weren't friendly pinches either.
 Kids can be mean and so are their pinches.
 Apparently having green eyes or wearing green underwear doesn't count.
 Some adults are like this too.

 However, even the tradition of pinching has a history.
 The Irish flag is green, white, and orange.
 For those that participate in wearing any color, there are traditions behind it.
 The Catholic wear green and the Protestants wear orange.
 So the flag represents the Catholic, the Protestants, and the peace that is supposed to be between them.
 So where does the pinching come into play?
 Well, it is supposed to be a mild act of violence to represent the feud between the Catholics and the Protestants.
 Of course, it is also believed that leprechauns and fairies will pinch you if you don't wear green.